adafruit/Adafruit_FreeTouch/README.md

 # Project status

-LibrePTC is aimed to give PTC access for the casual hobbyist.
-I'm aiming to create a stable library that you can drop into your weekend project.
+This library is aimed to give PTC access for the casual hobbyist.
+The aim is to create a stable library that you can drop into your weekend project.
 Everything is released under a permissive MIT license.

 If you are looking for robust, production-ready tools, please do not consider this library.
 Please use QTouch.
 You'll get tons of free support from Atmel and only they really know how they're hardware works.
 Got it?
 We'd rather not see fleets of self-driving cars or medical devices running around the world with capacitive buttons that usie a handful of poorly understood, undocumented registers. 'nuff said.